arunbabuc/PowerBallFun/README.md

 # Power Ball Fun

 ## What is this?
 Just a lazy Sunday evening 1 hour effort.
-Wanted some software to give a recommendation while playing the CA powerball lottery.
+Wanted some software to give recommendation while playing the CA PowerBall lottery.
 But did not want that recommendation to be a random pick kind of dump one also .. hmm.. so this was born :)

-pb_data.txt - is the actual results from 2010 for the CA powerball. analyze - Gives some data from the pb_data.txt pick - uses the pick.txt for the top numbers picked from last 10 years and uses some hard coded checks to give the recommendation.
+pb_data.txt - is the actual results from 2010 for the CA PowerBall. analyze - Gives some data from the pb_data.txt pick - uses the pick.txt for the top numbers picked from last 10 years and uses some hard coded checks to give the recommendation.

 NB: Software is not optimized.
-Its a really dirty coding.
+Its a bit of dirty coding :)

 ## How to use
 ### Compile :